-Are you getting ready to move a child into their first college dorm?
+Are you preparing to move a child into their first college dorm?
 After moving two children into college dorms I have learned a thing or two about what really is essential.
-I compiled a list of items that are essential for dorm living.
+I compiled a list of the ultimate dorm room designs with a printable checklist for items that are essential for dorm living.

 Wow, summer is going by so quickly.